 . . . . . .

-Professor Stephanie E. Pitts, and Dr Sarah M. Price have co-authored a book, ‘Understanding Audience Engagement in the Contemporary Arts’, ISBN 9780367358884, which will be published by Routledge and is available for pre-order and due to ship after September 24th 2020.
+Professor Stephanie E. Pitts, and Dr Sarah M. Price have co-authored a book, ‘Understanding Audience Engagement in the Contemporary Arts’, ISBN 9780367358884, which is published by Routledge with the chapter with some of the most important findings available to download for FREE, and is available for pre-order from https://www.routledge.com/Understanding-Audience-Engagement-in-the-Contemporary-Arts-1st-Edition/Pitts-Price/p/book/9780367358884 and due to ship after September 24th 2020.

 The Sheffield Brass Network is very grateful for the contribution made by Dr Sarah Price.